-Use the Signup Form content block to insert a simple signup form into your campaign layout.
-This content block is only available for landing pages, and is included in our signup landing page template.
+Use the Signup Form content block to add a simple signup form to your landing page or website.
+This content block is included in certain templates but can be added to any layout.

-In this article, you’ll learn how to add a Signup Form content block to your landing page, and customize its styles and settings.
+In this article, you’ll learn how to use the Signup Form content block.

 Here are some things to know before you begin this process.

-- Signup form blocks are only available for landing pages and you can only use one Signup Form block per landing page.
-Make sure you’re familiar with Landing Pages in Mailchimp.
+Signup Form blocks are only available for landing pages and websites, and you can only use one Signup Form block per layout.

-- The Signup Form block pulls its reCAPTCHA settings, opt-in method, and field labels from the audience associated with your landing page.
+A Signup Form block pulls its reCAPTCHA settings, opt-in method, and field labels from the audience associated with the landing page or website.
 You can manage the available form fields in you audience settings.

-- If you've enabled GDPR-friendly fields on your signup form, those fields will also appear in the Signup Form block on your landing page.
+If you've enabled GDPR-friendly fields on your signup form, those fields will also appear in the Signup Form block.
 To learn more about how to set up GDPR fields, take a look at our article about how to collect consent with GDPR forms.

-- The Signup Form block works a little differently on landing pages.
-Subscribers can sign up multiple times through the landing page Signup Form block, and it will not alter the signup source on your contact’s profile or create a duplicate profile.
+A Signup Form block works a little differently than other signup forms in Mailchimp.
+A person can sign up multiple times through the Signup Form block, and it will not alter the signup source in their profile or create a duplicate profile.

-To insert the Signup Form content block, follow these steps.
+To insert the Signup Form block into a landing page, follow these steps.

-- Click and drag the Signup Form block into your campaign layout.
+On the Design step, click and drag the Signup Form block into your landing page layout.

-- Make changes on the Content, Style, and Confirmation tabs, or click Save & Close.
+Make changes on the Content, Style, and Settings tabs, or click Save & Close.

 All set!
-Read on to learn more about the Content, Style, and Confirmation options available for the Signup Form block.
+Read on to learn more about the content, style, and settings options available for the Signup Form block.

 The Signup Form block can be used as-is, or you can customize it to fit your brand.